Nazanin-hub/Stock-Analysis/README.md

        1. Refactored code performs the task much faster than the original VBA.
        2. Refactored code helps me to understand the original code better.
-       3. Refactored code helps me to split out long functions into more manageable bite.So, it makes my code clean and organized.
+       3. Refactored code helps me to split out long functions into more manageable bite.
+So, it makes my code clean and organized.

    - Disadvantages: